 Ingest Delay: Data points older than this value are guaranteed to be available to be read, excluding data loss due to errors.
 The delay does not include any time spent waiting until the next sampling period.
 The delay, if available, appears at the end of the description text in a sentence of the form “After sampling, data is not visible for up to y seconds.”

-For an introduction to the concepts and terminology used in the Stackdriver metric model, see Metrics, time series, and resources.
+For an introduction to the concepts and terminology used in the Cloud Monitoring metric model, see Metrics, time series, and resources.